 Acknowledgments should be placed immediately before the first note and referenced by an asterisk at the end of the abstract.

 Tables should replace text, not duplicate it, and should be numbered consecutively with Arabic numerals.
 All sections of tables should be double-spaced.
 A short caption should be placed above each table.
-Tables must be submitted in Microsoft Word and should be included as separate files on your diskette or CD-ROM.
+Tables must be submitted in Microsoft Word and should be included as separate files on your CD-ROM.
 Complex tables are best prepared by the author and submitted as illustrations; the Editorial Secretary reserves the right to ask for revisions.

 List of figures